wistia/wistia-open-docs/_posts/async-embeds.md

 endpoint]({{ '/construct-an-embed-code#using_the_oembed_endpoint' | post_url }}).
 To do that, simply make your oembed request with query params `embedType=seo&async=true`.
 It will return an SEO embed code with an additional
 property: `"meta_tags_for_head"`.
-These tags can be modified or dropped, but we have found that including them improves the speed and accuracy of being indexed with Google.
+You should put these tags in the `<head>` of the page where the video is embedded.
+They can technically be modified or dropped, but we have found that including them improves the speed and accuracy of being indexed with Google.

 The process for fetching and using this kind of embed code is highly technical, so __if you are not a programmer, we recommend NOT using async SEO embed